How to effectively use GDN within your business?

 What is it?

-GDN (or Google Display Network as it is termed) consists of numerous websites selected by Google.
+GDN (or Google Display Network as it is termed) is a display advertising network consisting of numerous websites selected by Google.
 Such websites include Gmail, YouTube, Blogger and Google Finance, along with Google sites, the network contains around 2 million other sites and has become the world’s number one ad network.
 It reaches around 90% of the world’s Internet users, making it a very diverse ad serving platform.